stadid/webcontrol/README.md

 • No built in trackers / telemetry.

-• Intuitive lighweight interface with detailed explanation for the settings and parameters changed.
+• Intuitive (to the author, of course) lighweight Web interface with detailed explanation for the settings and parameters changed.

 • Depending on the model and generation of the regulator (**currently supported all generations of VRC700 and VRC720**), the program supports up to 9 heating circuits and up to 9 heating zones, management of the time windows, desired temperatures and special operating modes.